MalloryHuston/Neural-Nine-RNN/README.md

 <code>$ conda activate neural_nine</code>
 </pre>

-Next, you must abosolutely make sure your Python is compiled for arm64 when creating ``conda`` or it will not work:
+Next, you must absolutely make sure your Python is compiled for arm64 when creating ``conda`` or it will not work:
 <pre>
 <code>$ conda config --env --set subdir osx-arm64</code>
 </pre>